Percent-level constraints on baryonic feedback with spectral distortion measurements: Results and Discussion

 Turning now to physical interpretation, we observe striking differences between SIMBA and IllustrisTNG.
 In the case of $\langle y \rangle$, IllustrisTNG has positive slopes for all four feedback parameters, while for SIMBA the SN parameters exhibit negative slopes.
 It seems rather natural that slopes should generally be positive because integrated electron pressure is a measure of thermal energy.
-However, it has also been established that stronger supernova feedback can counteract the AGN contribution, at least in terms of star formation rate \cite{Booth2013}.
-The cited study used the OWLS subgrid model which in terms of $\langle y \rangle$ and $\langle T_e \rangle$ is closer to SIMBA than to IllustrisTNG.
+However, it has also been established that stronger supernova feedback can counteract the AGN contribution, since the outflow of matter due to stellar feedback limits the black hole growth rate \cite{DAA2017} (see also \cite{Booth2013}).
+Ref.~\cite{Booth2013} used the OWLS subgrid model which in terms of $\langle y \rangle$ and $\langle T_e \rangle$ is closer to SIMBA than to IllustrisTNG.
 This is consistent with the frequency of negative slopes with $A_{\text{SN}i}$ in Fig.~\ref{fig:1P}.

 Interestingly, in some cases there are saddle points.
 That these are probably mostly real and not artifacts in the neural networks is supported by the fact that they are also visible in the 1P markers.
 Fortunately, these saddle points are generally away from the fiducial model (except for the AGN dependence of $\langle T_e \rangle$ in IllustrisTNG), so they will not contaminate the Fisher forecasts significantly.